dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 <a name="assumptions" />
 ## 1. Assumptions

-This guide assumes that you have configured EmrEtlRunner to output the **non-Hive** SnowPlow event format.
-The Hive SnowPlow event format will not work with Infobright.
+This guide assumes that you have configured EmrEtlRunner to output the **non-Hive** Snowplow event format.
+The Hive Snowplow event format will not work with Infobright.

 This guide assumes that you have administrator access to the Unix-based server (e.g. Ubuntu, OS X, Fedora) on which you installed ICE, and will install StorageLoader on the same server.